Meldiron/open-runtimes-benchmark/README.md

 ### Scraper

 Scraper benchmark includes multiple libraries, and focuses on speed on build and cold-start of a bigger function.
 Some interpreted languages might under-perform, and it could be solved by introducing a library with a build step, to minify the code into single file.
 This benchmark focuses on native approch, so thise improvements were not done.

+## Future plans

+Open Runtimes has following runtimes that has not been benchmarked yet: C++, Dotnet, Java, Kotlin, Ruby, Swift

+Those benchmarks can be automated to always represent latest Open Rnutimes releases.